lsnovich/lauranovich/README.md

 # Laura Novich

 Technical Documentation and Community Manager
+ITCQF Certified
 Contact me at lsnovich@gmail.com

 ![headshot](headshot2.png)

 # Summary

-* 18+ years of experience documenting everything from quick start guides to APIs.
+* 20+ years of experience documenting everything from quick start guides to APIs.
 * Open Source, Linux, and Git are my tools of the trade.
 * I work in a Docs as Code Philosophy and teach what I know to anyone willing to listen.
 * My experience includes template and style guide design, user-stories, and team management.